walcht/walcht/README.md

 My name is Walid Chtioui.
 I'm extremely interested in computer graphics, game development and A.I.
 I do sometimes some GUI(wxWidgets)\Robotics(Arduino and Raspberry PI).
+Anything related to computer science is interesting for me.

 ## I'm currently working on :
   - a somewhat interesting game using Unity 3D.